What should I do if my sanitary service lateral was broken by a company I hired?

-If a sewer cleaning company breaks or damages your sanitary service lateral, they are responsible for repairing the lateral.
+If a sewer cleaning company damages your sanitary service lateral, they are responsible for repairing the damage.

-My sanitary service lateral was broken by a private contractor or a utility company doing work in my neighborhood.
+My sanitary service lateral was broken by a private contractor or a utility company doing work in my street.
 Who is responsible?

-If a private contractor or utility company breaks or damages your sanitary service lateral, they are responsible for repairing the lateral.
+If a private contractor or utility company damages your sanitary service lateral, they are responsible for repairing the damage.

-Do I need a permit to repair my sewer lateral?
+Is a permit required to repair my sewer lateral?

-Yes.
-A plumbing permit is required to repair your sanitary service lateral to ensure that the work is done properly and meets current Minneapolis code.
-If you are hiring a plumbing contractor to repair your sewer lateral, the contractor typically would obtain the plumbing permit.
+Yes, a plumbing permit is required to repair a sanitary service lateral to ensure that the work is done properly and meets Minneapolis code.
+If you are hiring a plumbing contractor to do the work, the contractor typically would obtain the permit.

-Plumbing permits for sewer repairs outside the building can be obtained by a licensed plumber by calling (612) 673-2451.
-A list of plumbing companies that perform outside plumbing work on your sanitary sewer lateral is available from Minneapolis Utility Connections.
-This list is revised each January.
+Plumbing permits for sewer repairs done by a licensed plumber outside your building by calling (612) 673-2451.
+Minneapolis Utility Connections provides this list of Licensed Plumbing Contractors for Outdoor Work (2017-2018) that perform outside plumbing work on your sanitary sewer lateral, but cannot give personal recommendations.

 Who can repair my sanitary sewer service?